 Once you get your affiliate link.
 Save it.

-Step 6: Time to create the affiliate product review (2 good starting options).
+Step 6: Create the affiliate product review.

 Option 1: YouTube.